OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 ---

-Orienteer allows the pages to display names and values depending on the location of the user that accesses the app through the web.
+Orienteer allows the pages to display names of classes and properties depending on browser locale.

 Let's localize the names of the colu
 To localize a name of a property, on the property page, go to the tab *Localization*.